getodk/docs/odk1-src/form-audit-log.rst

   :alt: An example audit log in Aggregate.

 .. tip::
-  Aggregate currently does not display locations in the audit popup.
-To view locations or to perform more sophisticated analysis, logs can be downloaded along with their submissions using :ref:`Briefcase <pull-from-aggregate>`.
+  Aggregate currently only displays event, node, start, and end in the audit popup.
+To view locations, changed answers, or to perform more sophisticated analysis, logs can be downloaded along with their submissions using :ref:`Briefcase <pull-from-aggregate>`.

 .. _audit-log-structure: